anujpandey2007/core_java_project/readme.md

 # Hello,
 ---
-This Repo i create for my all project that i build by using core java language
+This Repo ontains projects by core java language